-Guest or godparent, if you’ve been invited to a christening or other naming ceremony, you’ll need to dress to reflect both the significance of the occasion and any specified dress code.
+Guest or godparent, if you’ve been invited to a christening or naming ceremony, you’ll need to dress to reflect both the significance of the occasion and the dress code if it has been specified.

 A christening is a happy occasion, although some degree of formality is required.
 It’s also a great opportunity to project some character and flamboyance through your choice of threads and treads.
-Read on to find out what’s appropriate to wear at a Christening.
+Read on to find out what’s appropriate for men to wear at a christening.

-A two piece matching suit is a safe option for most christenings.
-If the ceremony is conducted in church at least a jacket and tie is recommended.
-We strongly suggest you do not wear jeans.
+A smart men’s suit is a safe option for most christenings.
+If you’re attending a religious ceremony in a church it’s good etiquette to wear a suit, or at least a pair of trousers and a blazer.
+It’s not always necessary to wear a tie but you won’t look out of place if you prefer to wear one.
+We strongly suggest you don’t wear jeans or casual trousers.
 It’s always best to err on the side of caution by dressing up rather than down.

 If you have a classic navy or charcoal suit for all occasions, wear it.
 If you have a choice of suits, consider the weather and the people who have invited you.
-Then pick a suit that will complement the climate and please your hosts.
+Then pick a suit that will complement the climate and best meet the formality of the occasion.

-A christening is the ideal opportunity to invest in some new formal wear.
-Now’s a great chance to get yourself something in a less standard colour.
-A grey or perhaps a check like the Prince of Wales suit featured above – it’s still formal but with a stylish edge that makes it ideal for weddings, christenings and other functions.
+A christening is the ideal opportunity to invest in some new clothes.
+It’s a great chance to get yourself a smart suit in a less traditional colour.
+A grey, light blue, or perhaps a checked Prince of Wales suit would all work well – they’re still formal but with a stylish edge that makes them ideal for weddings, christenings and other social functions.

 If the thought of sweltering in wool makes you hot under the collar, consider a lightweight linen suit.
 A quality item worn well will look great, but because linens have a tendency to wrinkle with use, it’s important to consider what the christening day celebrations are likely to entail.

-Will you perhaps be forced to make an appearance on a christening party dance floor?
-If so, linen will keep you cool, but at some cost to your appearance.
-A good option for summer events is to pair a linen jacket with chinos in a complementary colour – that way your trousers will stay pressed all day long.
+Will you make an appearance on a christening party dance floor, or will you be out in the garden under the intense glare of the full sun?
+A good option for summer events is a linen jacket paired with chinos in a complementary colour – that way your trousers will stay sharp and pressed all day long.

 All-wool suits are unbeatable for winter weather.
 Choose one that’s manufactured using the traditional half-canvas construction.
-This stiff interlining material ensures the jacket front and lapels retain their shape, ensuring it looks great year after year.
+This stiff interlining material ensures the jacket front and lapels retain their shape and look good year after year.

-Pay attention to your trousers – it might sound obvious, but it’s surprising how many people neglect what does after all constitute half their outfit.
-Don’t be the person who turns up sporting a dapper jacket paired with trousers so shiny with use that even Last of the Summer Wine’s Compo would turn his nose up at them.
+Pay attention to your trousers – it might sound obvious, but it’s surprising how many people neglect the details.
+Don’t be the man who turns up sporting a dapper jacket paired with trousers so old and shiny that even Compo from the Last of the Summer Wine would shun them.

-Buying a suit?
-Double up on the trousers, as they’re more prone to wear and tear, and will ensure your suit lasts longer.
-For jacket-trouser combos, choose from chinos, moleskin or even cords.
+For jacket-trouser combos, choose from chinos, moleskins or even cords.
 Consider injecting a bit of zest into your look by opting for coloured trousers which will contrast nicely with a more neutral jacket and shirt.
 Burgundy and red go well with light beige or cream, blues look great set against light greys, while greens match well with some tweeds.

 A crisp white shirt is perfect for all occasions.
 But if you’d like to try something with a little more character, pastel shades will work well with your suit, as will stripes and checks.
 As a rule of thumb, the plainer your suit or jacket, the further you can afford to push the boat out in the shirt department.